osse01/osse01/README.md

-Hi, I’m @osse01
+Hi, I’m Oscar

-I’m know C++ and Python at an intermediate level.
+I know C++17 and Python3 at an intermediate level.
-I've also studied courses in Assembly and computer structure.
+I've also studied courses in Assembly (ARM architecture) and computer structures.
+I think low-level programming is fun and interesting!

-I do some Arduino projects on my free time.
+I do some Arduino projects aswell, on my free time.